denyshubh/cert-sync/README.md

 **NOTE:** Run `make help` for more information on all available `make` targets.

 More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)

+## TODO

+1. Enhance the code with metric and other necessary details
+2. Add tests
+3. Add Github Action for auto build and deploy

 ## License